seanox/xml-micro-exchange-js/manual/installation.md

 For responding to requests outside the XMEX API path, the integrated web server can be used.
 The directory `./docs` is the document root.
 The web server implements only the elementary HTTP methods `OPTIONS`, `HEAD` and `GET`.
 Default files can be specified when calling directories.
 A listing of directory contents (Directory Index) is not implemented.
 Requests from directories without default are responded with status 403.
 Alternatively, static or dynamic forwarding can be configured.
-The web server function is disabled by default and is configured in `service.ini` in section `CONTENT`.

-The web server function is disabled by default and is configured in `service.ini` in section `CONTENT`.
-Without the web server function, requests outside the XMEX API path are responded to with status 404.

 # Container